Last Updated on July 14, 2021 by queenie mak

 For me, I always adjust filters for “home type” and check off “entire home” and “private room” and indicate a price range in “price.”
 Then I browse through the photographs of potential options and look for a proper bed, clean bathroom (and toilet), kitchen, table and chair (because I work remotely and that is one thing I really need).

 Part of the process will require you to know a little bit about the place you are going to.
 Is there a specific neighbourhood you want to be in?
-Does it matter if the Airbnb accommodation is close to public transit?
-Is it near a subway stop?
+Does it matter if Airbnb rental is close to public transit?
 Is it in the centre of all the attractions you want to visit?
 And is the apartment in a safe area?
 These are all the questions you want to ask yourself first.

 Generally, I pick an Airbnb accommodation base on three things: the general comfort of the home, price and location.
 The first two items are already mentioned above.
 In addition to the point above, knowing which area you want to stay in is important.
 If you know where you want to stay, then browse the listings in that area.

-4. Read the description in each potential listing
+4. Read the description in each potential rental

 Read the description carefully and make sure the accommodation is offering everything that it says it would.